 AI for Documents: Learn the Second Key Question

-Just like kids in a candy store, everyone who uses GLYNT wants to select lots and lots of fields, capturing all the data items they have wanted for years.
-Since GLYNT is built on ‘Few Shot’ machine learning with on-demand training, getting to that candy store experience is easy.
+Imagine a chocolate factory where you can build the chocolate bar of your dreams: Pick your cocoa beans and toppings, and the factory processes it into one delicious chocolate bar ready for you to enjoy.
+Everyone who uses GLYNT wants to select lots and lots of fields and capture all the data items they have wanted for years, just like kids in a chocolate factory.
+Since GLYNT is built on ‘Few Shot’ machine learning with on-demand training, getting to that chocolate factory experience is easy.
 But…

 API integration engineers were brought to their knees.
 How could the data be reliable?
 Every field seemed to have a different format and meaning.
 Business users screamed in pain.
 Automation wasn’t working, every document got routed back to the manual data entry team for a cleanup.
 Sound familiar?

 To tackle the problem of document variation, we added the Semantic Layer to GLYNT, a built-in method to untangle the variations in documents.
 Now that the Semantic Layer is in place, data integration specialists get reliable, structured data that slips into their target database or destination.

 Business users can see the exact method GLYNT uses to normalize varied documents.
 No judgements, just scripts.
 That’s how business users get automation with the transparency they crave.

 GLYNT has developed a system of data identification and categorization using field-level metatags.
 We built it from our years of experience in the energy markets, and we’ve found that the same system works on other data-intense invoices, healthcare records and government documents too.

 All of these documents have lots of data, contained in nested tables, and with data context spilling across pages.
 GLYNT’s Semantic Layer keeps it all together and organized.